 Enhance Button: The bat-computer is able to take a blurry reflection in Professor Pyg's gold blunderbuss and turn it into a completely flawless and properly aligned image.

 The first few minutes show Batman foiling a robbery, using theatrics to elude the criminal's aim, taunts him by telling him why his other concealed weapons will be ineffective (later claiming to have lied about his chances) but then has his shoulder dislocated by the criminals partner.
-Thus we learn that this Batman is fearful, analytical and also vulnerable.
+Thus we learn that this Batman is fearsome, analytical and also vulnerable.
+And then he demonstrates how badass he is by simply slamming his shoulder into a truck to pop it back into its socket.

 Professor Pyg and Mr. Toad's introductions make their Those Two Bad Guys relationship and Eco-Terrorist status very clear.